dami-nation/WindowsAD/NOTES.md

   - IP: 192.168.10.20
   - Same gateway and DNS as above

 I initially had an issue where the client’s IP settings would reset on every reboot.
-What fixed it: after manually reentering the static IP config, I disabled and re-enabled the network adapter, that caused it to stick permanently.
+I fixed it by manually reentering the static IP config, then disabling and reenabling the network adapter, which caused it to stick permanently.